1 MS Excel VBA applications and quantitative optimizationAnalyse, model, optimize

-Stelling Consulting solves quantitative (supply chain) optimization problems by developing and applying advanced (Operations Research) calculation models, like this online Centers‑of‑Gravity calculator
+Stelling Consulting solves quantitative optimization problems by developing and applying advanced models (Operations Research based)

 Programming Example 2